a2ke5e1/OnePlus_Weather_Widget/README.md

 # OnePlus Weather Widget

-It is a attempt to clone OnePlus's Classic Weather Widget.
+It is a attempt to clone OnePlus's Classic Weather Widget with android 12 theme support.
 It uses OpenWeatherMap's API to get weather data.

 ![](screenshots/a12.jpg)